YoussefSoliman96/Harvard-Submissions/CS50x/final_project/README.md

 # Media querries
 This File contains resizing styles to fit the page to whatever screen it's being shown on:
 - Max width: Defines the max width that the style applies on
+- Sections had to be adjusted manually for smaller screen sizes so they wouldn't be cut off